StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

         If you can't find the analyzer you need, it might not be available for this observable type.
 Contact someone with admin-level permissions on Cortex to [change the types associated with the analyzer](../../../../../cortex/api/how-to-create-an-analyzer.md).

 5. Select **Run selected analyzers**.

+## Review analyzer reports for an observable

+1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you ran analyzers.

+2. In the observable details, move through the **Reports** section to select a report, or move through the **Analyzers** section and select any green item in the **Last analysis** column.

+3. Optional: Import observables from reports.
+See [Import Observables from Analyzer Reports](import-observables-from-analyzer-reports.md) for detailed instructions.

 <h2>Next steps</h2>